aricodes-oss/streambot-legacy/README.md

 1. Invite the bot to your server
 2. Create a channel in your server that you want to act as a stream catalog
-3. Give the bot "manage channel" permissions for that channel
+3. Give the bot "manage channel" and "manage messages" permissions for that channel
 4. In that channel, send a message reading `!subscribe nameofgame` for every game you want to have catalogued in there

 For example, you can send: